How to Install Google Antigravity on Ubuntu (26.04, 24.04, 22.04)

-This guide explains how to install Google Antigravity on Ubuntu Linux using Google’s official APT repository.
-You’ll configure the repository, install the application, launch Antigravity, manage updates, and remove the installation when needed.
+This guide explains how to install Google Antigravity on Ubuntu using Google’s official APT repository.
+You will configure the repository, install the application, launch Antigravity, manage updates, and remove the installation when needed.

 Install Google Antigravity via Official APT Repository